NikolaGrujic91/garden_planner_app/README.md

 - macOS & Win - hover color
 - DONE - macOS & Win - cursor change on tile
 - Investigate using Hive instead of storing to local JSON (https://pub.dev/packages/hive)
+- Disable changing tile type if there is a plant on it
+- Schedule for watering/notification, reminder
+- Photo